-Size of dwelling (gross) Long stay (resident) Short stay (visitor) All other areas (resident) Short stay (visitor) 1 bed dwelling 1 space per dwelling Visitor cycle spaces will be expected at 10% of the All new residential development must provide external wall- 2 bed dwelling 1 space per dwelling long stay cycle spaces in developments of 5 units or more. developments of 5 units or more.(EVC) points or cable r each dwelling where th mounted electric vehicle charging (EVC) points or cable route for 3 bed dwelling 2 spaces per dwelling - 4+ bed dwelling 2 spaces per dwelling For dwellings served by parking courts, an EVC point must be provided equivalent to the number of dwellings proposed or where there are more dwellings than associated parking spaces proposed, EVC points must be provided for the total number of parking spaces for the development (whichever is the greater).
+Size of dwelling (gross) Long stay (resident) Short stay (visitor) All other areas (resident) Short stay (visitor) 1 bed dwelling 1 space per dwelling Visitor cycle spaces will be expected at 10% of the All new residential development must provide external wall- 2 bed dwelling 1 space per dwelling long stay cycle spaces in developments of 5 units or more. developments of 5 units or more.
+(EVC) points or cable each dwelling where mounted electric vehicle charging (EVC) points or cable route for 3 bed dwelling 2 spaces per dwelling each dwelling where there is an associated parking space.
+4+ bed dwelling 2 spaces per dwelling For dwellings served by parking courts, an EVC point must be provided equivalent to the number of dwellings proposed or where there are more dwellings than associated parking spaces proposed, EVC points must be provided for the total number of parking spaces for the development (whichever is the greater).
 At least 10% of visitor parking provision related to the development should be served by electric vehicle charging point on a public network.